projectdiscovery/nuclei/DESIGN.md

 #### pkg/catalog

 This package is used to get paths using mixed syntax.
-It takes a template directory and performs resolving for template paths both from provided template directory as well as the current user directory.
+It takes a template directory and performs resolving for template paths both from provided template and current user directory.

 The syntax is very versatile and can include filenames, glob patterns, directories, absolute paths, and relative-paths.